Arundel House, 6 Temple Place, London, WC2R 2PG

 A century since law reforms extended the vote to (some) women and paved the way for women to become lawyers for the first time, the law can still do more to protect, support and empower women.

-This year’s event will take place at Arundel House in central London on Saturday 2 March 2019, where our barristers and guests will be speaking on image-based sexual abuse and "revenge porn", on how government austerity policies have impacted disproportionately on women, and on measures which can be taken to protect refugee and trafficked women.
-We will also have a panel discussing sex and power, considering how women have spoken out against and within gendered power dynamics.
-And Baroness Helena Kennedy QC, who for over 45 years has been at the forefront of advancing and developing the law for the protection of women, will share insights from her new book Eve Was Shamed on how far we have come, and how much there is still to do.
+We issued a call for lawyers, policy-makers and campaigners to join us for our fourth annual celebration of International Women’s Day, to discuss “What More Can the Law Do for Women?” which took place at Arundel House in central London on Saturday 2 March 2019, where our barristers and guests spoke on image-based sexual abuse and "revenge porn", on how government austerity policies have impacted disproportionately on women, and on measures which can be taken to protect refugee and trafficked women.
+We also had a panel discussing sex and power, considering how women have spoken out against and within gendered power dynamics.
+And Baroness Helena Kennedy QC, who for over 45 years has been at the forefront of advancing and developing the law for the protection of women, shared insights from her new book Eve Was Shamed on how far we have come, and how much there is still to do.

 |10.00am||Welcome - Caoilfhionn Gallagher QC|